Weekly Cantata

 Miah Persson.
 Photo by Monika Rittershaus.

-Listen to this recording on Spotify.
-Please consider purchasing this recording on jpc.de, ArkivMusic, Amazon, or iTunes.
+I prefer Bach Collegium Japan’s recording of this cantata.
+It’s a special recording, with Miah Persson singing the soprano aria.
+She’s having quite a career now, so I think we’re lucky to have her beautiful voice and sensitive interpretation on this recording from 1999.
+You can find it on Youtube or Spotify.
+Please consider purchasing this recording on jpc.de, Amazon, or iTunes.
 Soloists on this recording are Miah Persson, soprano; Makoto Sakurada, tenor; and Peter Kooij, bass.

-Find the score here (it’s fun to read along with the recording, especially in the opening chorus, to see what Bach does with the fugue).
+Please find the score here (it’s fun to read along with the recording, especially in the opening chorus, to see what Bach does with the fugue) and the German text with English translation here.

 It is now more than two months since Bach started his new job in Leipzig, and he is about three weeks into writing a brand new composition every week, and I’m sorry if I sound too casual here, but he’s on a roll.
 He must now have a vision of what it is he really wants to do for these churches (see the tiny preludes to his Passions he incorporates in cantatas 105 and 46), and he must have the classes at the St. Thomas School organized, and his singers sufficiently trained, so that he can now have them sing a new and challenging opening chorus every week.
 Just listening to the opening choruses alone, starting with the one of cantata 136 for Trinity 8, I marvel at what he comes up with every time.
 Every single one of them is stunning, but at the same time completely different from the one of the previous Sunday.
 This time Bach chooses to write a perfect “old style” (Palestrina-style) motet fugue as opening chorus.